ksonnet/ksonnet/docs/cli-reference/ks_env.md

-An environment acts as a sort of "named cluster", allowing for commands like 'ks apply dev', which applies the ksonnet application to the "dev cluster".
+An environment acts as a sort of "named cluster", allowing for commands like `ks apply dev` , which applies the ksonnet application to the 'dev cluster'.
 Additionally, environments allow users to cache data about the cluster it points to, including data needed to run 'verify', and a version of ksonnet-lib that is generated based on the flags the API server was started with (e.g., RBAC enabled